School Highlights

 Student Body

-The student population of Oconee Fall Line Technical College has stayed relatively flat over five years.
+The student population of Oconee Fall Line Technical College has declined by 8% over five years.

 Total Enrollment